EnigmaCurry/cf-functions-demo/README.md

 This is in fact what `npx wrangler dev` is supposed to do on its own, but in my experience it did not work, but restarting the process via cargo-watch does.

+## Add a domain to your account

+Register an Internet domain name and add it to your Cloudflare account.
+Configure DNS.